 In the end, the true energy-efficiency of a zero-energy home depends a lot on the people maintaining it.
 PV systems require regular checkups to work at their maximum efficiency.
 Even the highest efficiency air-conditioning setup is going to have to work overtime if people leave the door open in the middle of summer.
 But if the home is used as prescribed, it could potentially work out to provide substantial benefits -- both to homeowners and to polar bears.

-For more information on zero-energy homes and related topics, look over the links on the next page.
+For more information on zero-energy homes and related topics, look over the links below.